flexdash/docs/docs/using-flexdash/grid-panel-layout.md

 <figcaption>Same panel as above with edit mode turned on showing the boundaries (and edit
 buttons) of all the widgets.
 </figure>

+## Pop-up grids

+!!!
+WARNING
+    Pop-up grids are very experimental, their behavior may change.

+A pop-up grid is a grid that is shown as a modal overlay over the page with the background greyed out.
+It is opened (popped-up) via a message from Node-RED and it can be closed either using an close button ("X") in the top-right or using another message.
+To be more precise, the modal overlay covers the entire context of the tab leaving the tab bar functional so the user can move to another tab and come back.

+The width of the pop-up can fill the width of the page, up to the max-cols setting.
+It is generally necessary to reduce max-cols to avoid awkward blank space at the right of the pop-up.
+The height of the pop-up is governed by its contents.
+The layout within the grid functions the same way as for normal grids, in fact, the content of the pop-up is a standard grid component.

+To control the grid a "FlexDash ctrl" node is required in Node-RED and it must be associated with the pop-up grid.
+The grid can be shown or hidden by sending the ctrl node a message with `msg.show = true/false`.
+When the grid is close via the close button its corresponding ctrl widget emits a message with `msg.payload = { show: false }`.

 ## Tips and tricks